The global picture

 While they wait, most asylum seekers are not permitted to work, cannot choose where they live, and rely on government cash grants equivalent to £7 per day for food, sanitation and clothing.

 Alternatively, many asylum seekers end up in detention centres, where conditions for them can be extremely challenging.
-15,864 people were placed in detention centres in 2023.
+16,031 people were placed in detention centres by March 2024.

 Barriers to employment for refugees